el-joe/t0caanTask/README.md

 ```bash
 php artisan test
 ```
+- Dont forget to setup `phpunit.xml` with test database

 ## Postman Collection
 - A Postman collection should be included under `docs/postman_collection.json` (add yours if not present)